zaiisao/Documentation/en/Interactive Broadcast/audio_profile_unity.md

 ---
 title: Set the Audio Profile
-description: How to set high-quality audio on Android
+description: How to set high-quality audio on Windows
 platform: Unity
-updatedAt: Wed Mar 11 2020 06:08:27 GMT-0500 (EST)
+updatedAt: Mon Mar 16 2020 14:03:30 GMT+0800 (CST)
 ---
 # Set the Audio Profile
 ## Introduction

 High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
 For example, podcasts require stereo and high-fidelity audio.
-High-fidelity audio refers to an audio profile with a sample rate of 48 Hz and a bitrate of 192 Kbps.
+High-fidelity audio refers to an audio profile with a sample rate of 48 kHz and a bitrate of 192 Kbps.

 To obtain high-fidelity audio during real-time communications, you can choose the appropriate audio profile based on the audio quality, channel, and scenario.

 ## Implementation

 Before setting the audio profile, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_unity.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_call_unity.md).
+For details, see [Start a Voice Call](../../en/Interactive%20Broadcast/start_call_audio_unity.md) or [Start a Voice Broadcast](../../en/Interactive%20Broadcast/start_live_audio_unity.md).

 The Agora SDK provides the `SetAudioProfile` method to set the appropriate audio profile according to the scenario.
 This method has two parameters:
 <table>